fiatjaf/nak/README.md

    -e value [ -e value ]                                  shortcut for --tag e=<value>
    -p value [ -p value ]                                  shortcut for --tag p=<value>

+~> nak count --help
+NAME:
+   nak count - generates encoded COUNT messages and optionally use them to talk to relays

+USAGE:
+   nak count [command options] [relay...]

+DESCRIPTION:
+   outputs a NIP-45 request.
+Mostly same as req.

+   example usage (with 'nostcat'):
+       nak count -k 1 -a 3bf0c63fcb93463407af97a5e5ee64fa883d107ef9e558472c4eb9aaaefa459d | nostcat wss://nos.lol
+   standalone:
+       nak count -k 1 wss://nos.lol

+OPTIONS:
+   --bare    when printing the filter, print just the filter, not enveloped in a ["COUNT", ...] array (default: false) --stream  keep the subscription open, printing all events as they are returned (default: false, will close on EOSE)

+   FILTER ATTRIBUTES

+   --author value, -a value [ --author value, -a value ]  only accept events from these authors (pubkey as hex) --id value, -i value [ --id value, -i value ]          only accept events with these ids (hex) --kind value, -k value [ --kind value, -k value ]      only accept events with these kind numbers --limit value, -l value                                only accept up to this number of events (default: 0) --since value, -s value                                only accept events newer than this (unix timestamp) (default: 0) --tag value, -t value [ --tag value, -t value ]        takes a tag like -t e=<id>, only accept events with these tags --until value, -u value                                only accept events older than this (unix timestamp) (default: 0) -e value [ -e value ]                                  shortcut for --tag e=<value>
+   -p value [ -p value ]                                  shortcut for --tag p=<value>

 ~> nak decode --help
 NAME: